Akihito Kamata

 Analytical Measures will incorporate the tool into its Moby.Read application.
 The new tool and Moby.Read both received funding from the Institute of Education Sciences.

-Nese and co-principal investigator Akihito Kamata plan to further improve the system by adding the capability to measure “reading prosody,” or how expressive students are when they read, like if they pause at commas or change their tone to emphasize dialogue and questions.
+Dr. Nese and Dr. Kamat plan to further improve the system by adding the capability to measure “reading prosody,” or how expressive students are when they read, like if they pause at commas or change their tone to emphasize dialogue and questions